AndresF97/Random-Password-Generator/README.md

 </html>
 ```
 ## Why this code is important
 - I choose this code because its the most important part of the program since it runs a loop until you get the password you have selected with the random characters you choose.
-It took a while to set this up but with time and pattience it finally worked.
 ## Author Links
 - [LinkedIn](linkedin.com/in/andres-felipe-jimenez-ferreira-b67a35192)
 - [GitHub](https://github.com/AndresF97)